Random Sequence Generator based on Chua Circuit

 [5] Robust Op-Amp Realization of Chua's Circuit, M. P. Kennedy - pdf

 [6] Chua’s Circuit Implementations: Yesterday, Today and Tomorrow, L. Fortuna, M. Frasca, M.G.
-Xibilia - google, amazon
+Xibilia -

 [7] Chaos theory - Wikipedia, the free encyclopedia